-However, you don’t have to adopt a whole new program or educational movement.
+However, you don’t have to adopt a whole new program or join an educational movement.
 You can simply ask students to choose something they are interested in, and explore how they might investigate that topic and share their learning with the class.

 Integrating Subject Areas

 There are many ways to integrate more than one subject areas, and in my experience, this is a great way to make learning both more efficient and more meaningful.
 Here are a few examples from my classroom:

 Any form of literature can be used as a springboard to math.